Key Insights About IRS Regulations for Maintenance Teams: Repairs and Maintenance Tax Deductions

 Adaptation

-• An amount is paid to adapt a unit of property to a new or different use if the adaptation is not consistent with your ordinary use of the unit of property at the time you originally placed it in service
+Adaptation is an amount paid to adapt a unit of property to a new or different use if the adaptation is not consistent with your intended use of the unit of property at the time you originally placed it in service.

 Maintenance can help finance keep track of possible deductions and capital improvements through:

-• Detailed and timely communication: define the purpose of purchases of goods and services, when they are needed, how much are needed, or how long they are needed
+• Detailed and timely communication: Define the purpose of purchases of goods and services, when they are needed, the quantity needed, or how long they are needed.

-• Proper documentation and submission of records: keep and share records of purchases, proof of deliveries, and invoices; forward them to accounting for backup
+• Proper documentation and submission of records: Keep and share records of purchases, proof of deliveries, and invoices; forward them to the accounting department for backup.

-• Use of CMMS to centralize data: use of a CMMS like UpKeep can eliminate redundant data entry, provide easier accessibility of data to all involved teams, and reduce expenses by eliminating the need for additional asset management software
+• Use of a CMMS to centralize data: The use of a CMMS like UpKeep can eliminate redundant data entry, provide easier accessibility of data to all involved teams, and reduce expenses by eliminating the need for additional asset management software.

 Want to keep reading?